NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hideous Ululation.md

 **Prerequisites** Oozemorph Dedication; trained in Performance
 * * *
 Your throat has multiple separate chambers that can give your voice an eerie echo.
-You can be clearly heard at distances of up to 300 feet regardless of ambient sound, although your voice doesn't penetrate a magical [[Spells/Silence|Silence]] effect.
+You can be clearly heard at distances of up to 300 feet regardless of ambient sound, although your voice doesn't penetrate a magical [[Silence|Silence]] effect.

 *Source: Pathfinder Adventure: The Slithering*
 *OGL*